labchain5222/labchain/README.md

 To become a validator, you need to:
 1. Have a running Beacon Node (CL)
 2. Generate validator keystores
-3. Deposit 32 ETH per validator
+3. Deposit 32 LAB per validator
 4. Run the Validator Client (VC)

 ### Step 1: Generate Validator Keystores